 The Program Office is situated on the ground floor of Moore Haus.
 Normal student opening hours are Monday to Thursday from 9:00am to 12:00pm and 1:00pm to 5:00pm and Friday morning from 9:30am to 12:30pm.

 The house was christened "Moore Haus" after J.C.
 Moore, Jr., Pepperdine Controller and spiritual father of the Heidelberg Program, along with Dr. Norvel and Dr. Howard White.
 In 1980, a new wing was added ("the tower annex") bringing the student capacity to its present level.
 In adding the new wing, great care was exercised to maintain the traditional look and feel of the house.
 More than 2,000 students have called the grand old house, now a historic monument, their home.
 International Programs is happy to help you join these "Heidelbergers" as part of the ongoing history of the Moore Haus.

 Arriving in Germany

-Heidelberg program participants on the group flight will fly non-stop to Frankfurt Airport.
-Flight exemption students should follow the instructions that follow at their point of entry into Germany.
+Heidelberg program participants on the group flight will fly to Frankfurt Airport.
+Flight exempt students should follow the instructions that follow at their point of entry into Germany.
 When students arrive in Germany, they pass through Immigration or Passport Control before leaving the airport, where they will be asked to show passports.